bernhardfritz/ExerciseSheet9/README.md

 * A solid code base is available at all times.
 * A good team is able to manage itself

+### Team responsibilities
+* Code has to be checked-in regularly.
+* Broken or untested code mustn't be checked-in.
+* No check-ins if the build is broken.
+* A broken build has to be fixed before checking-in new code fragments.

 Drawbacks
 ---------
-* The team must obey following rules:

-Code has to be checked-in regularly.

-Broken or untested code mustn't be checked-in.

-No check-ins if the build is broken.

-A broken build has to be fixed before checking-in new code fragments.

 * If project requirements change, the code is already deeply merged and it might be difficult to do major changes.
 * Since Continuous Integration requires the build to always be operational, it